LitoMore/mac-setup/README.md

 Alternatively, download the **Command Line Tools for Xcode** from [Apple Developer](https://developer.apple.com/download/all/) page.

-_Note: You should download the lastet non-beta version._
+_Note: You should download the latest non-beta version._

 ### Z shell